nlckysolutions/NlckyADB-NADB/README.md

 ```
 nadb setup
 ```

+**NADB MUST BE USED IN A FOLDER THAT CONTAINS ADB AND FASTBOOT, UNLESS THEY ARE GLOBALLY ACCESSIBLE ON YOUR SYSTEM.**

 # Basic Usage
 Before we start using some of the more advanced features, let's go over some basic features first.